-Release procedure¶
+Release procedure#

 This page gives an overview of how Gafaelfawr releases are made.
 This information is only useful for maintainers.

-Regular releases¶
+Regular releases#

-Regular releases happen from the main
+Regular releases happen from the main branch after changes have been merged.

 See Backport releases to patch an earlier major-minor version.